ePages-de/epages-docs/_posts/2017/2017-02-20-continuous-documentation-with-ansible.md

 At the top there is a directory, which probably refers to the host.
 Since the role requires Docker (see playbook example), and there is a reference to docker-compose in the next property, one could (correctly) assume that the file being copied there could be a docker-compose definition file.
 However there is also a property `epages_unity_use_systemd` which is apparently mutually exclusive with `epages_unity_use_docker_compose`.
-The purpose of expressing two different ways of starting the application is to document that there is a transition.
-While either of the two ways should work, one or the other might be broken while development is still ongoing.
+The purpose of having two different ways of starting the application could (and should) be questioned, it really just documents the circumstance, that while either of the two ways should work, one or the other might be broken while development is still ongoing.
+But as Agile thinking suggests this should not prevent us from [automating the deployment as early as possible](http://www.theserverside.com/tip/Try-an-Agile-deployment-strategy).

 The file goes on with some more configuration of what seem to be application properties, and finally two options to create a shop with a given name when deploying.
-By looking at the defaults, someone could get a good idea about the scope of the role without looking at the [tasks](http://docs.ansible.com/ansible/playbooks_intro.html#tasks-list).
+By looking at the defaults, anyone could get a good idea about the scope of the role without looking at the [tasks](http://docs.ansible.com/ansible/playbooks_intro.html#tasks-list).
+As mentioned before, roles do not necessarily need to live in the same repository as playbooks, because Ansible supports [role dependencies](http://docs.ansible.com/ansible/playbooks_roles.html#role-dependencies).

 ## Variables
 There is also a file `vars/main.yml` inside a role that can be used to document [variables](http://docs.ansible.com/ansible/playbooks_variables.html), but generally any role should be considered "immutable", similar to a class in OO programming.
 Only when it is used in a playbook will it receive its arguments.
-Assigning role variables in playbooks is a very straight forward way to document things, as it only requires to know about the scope of the involved roles.
+Assigning role variables in playbooks is a very straight forward way to document things, as it only requires to know about playbook and the scope of the involved roles.
 Other places to put variables include `group_vars/<groupname>.yml` and `host_vars/<inventory-hostname>.yml`.
-The latter should be avoided, because we are trying to rid of host-specific configuration to begin with.
+The latter should be avoided, because we are trying to get rid of host-specific configuration to begin with.
-Group vars could be considered acceptable, but the goal should always be to enclose as much behaviour into roles as possible.
+Group vars could be considered acceptable, but the goal should always be to encapsulate as much behaviour into roles as possible.
 Talking about hosts and groups this leads to the next section, the inventory.

 ## Inventory